dcos/dcos-docs/1.10/tutorials/create-service.md

 1. Click **Single Container**.

    1. In the **SERVICE ID** field, enter a name for your service.
-   1. In the **Command** field, enter `sleep 10`.
+   1. In the **COMMAND** field, enter `sleep 10`.
    1. Click **MORE SETTINGS** and choose your container runtime.

       -  **DOCKER ENGINE** Use this option if you require specific features of the Docker package.
-If you select this option, you must specify a Docker container image in the **Container Image** field.
+If you select this option, you must specify a Docker container image in the **CONTAINER IMAGE** field.
 For example, you can specify the `Alpine` [Docker image](https://hub.docker.com/_/alpine/).
-      -  **MESOS RUNTIME** Use this option if you prefer the original Mesos container runtime.
-It does not support Docker containers.
-      -  **UNIVERSAL CONTAINER RUNTIME** Use this option if you are using Pods or GPUs.
-This option also supports Docker images without depending on the Docker Engine.
-If you select this option, you can optionally specify a Docker container image in the **Container Image** field.
+      -  **MESOS RUNTIME**  Universal Container Runtime (UCR) using native Mesos engine.
+Supports Docker file format, multiple containers (Pods) and GPU resources.
+If you select this option, you can optionally specify a Docker container image in the **CONTAINER IMAGE** field.
 For example, you can specify the `Alpine` [Docker image](https://hub.docker.com/_/alpine/).

       For more information, see the containerizer [documentation](/docs/1.10/deploying-services/containerizers/).